 Of course this also goes for your life outside of our studio!

-Please try to come alone.
+Please come alone.
 Unless you’re younger than 16 years of age.

-As of today, persons younger than 16 years of age may bring one parent or legal guardian.
-As long as they also abide by the protocol and wear a mask (amongst other things listed on this page).
+Persons younger than 16 years of age may bring one parent or legal guardian.
+As long as they (the parent/legal guardian) also abide by the protocol and wear a mask (amongst other things listed on this page).
 As a minor you need a parent or guardian with you in the studio, seeing as you still need their permission.
-In all other cases, please try and come alone.
+In all other cases, please come alone.

 No mask?
 Incorrectly worn mask?
 Wrong mask?
 No service.